 As for the walls, frame your child’s art projects for a colourful and personal touch to the space.
 This can be a project before moving to get the child excited about hanging his or her art in their new room.

-f you have limited space in the room, use the walls to store and decorate the space.
+If you have limited space in the room, use the walls to store and decorate the space.
 You can place narrow shelves to place books: with so many great book covers, you have an ever-changing art gallery.
-Toys can also be displayed on the walls, which make for visual interest and keeps the toys handy for playtime.
+Toys can also be displayed on the walls, which makes for visual interest and keeps the toys handy for playtime.